chrisgundling/Udacity-P5-VehicleDetection/README.md

 The video implementation was a little different as it allowed for the use of multiple consecutive image frames.
 For processing video images I created the `process_image()` function in "Section 8: Process Video Images".
 From each frame I stored the heat map values, which allowed me to combine the results from multiple frames.
 I summed the "heat" (areas where classifier has detected vehicles) from the most recent 10 frames.
 This allowed me to increase the heatmap threshold to 7.
 With this integrated heat map technique I saw several positive outcomes.
 The first was that the false positives were reduced, the second was that the true positives increased (missing a vehicle in a single frame was okay as long as the next frames picked it up) and finally, the detection boxes became smoother.
 Once the final heat maps are determined, the `scipy.ndimage.measurements.label()` method was used to identify individual vehicles in the heat map.

-The second technique that I used in the video processing was to reject certain vehicle detection boxes.
-The classifier appeared to predict a significant number of false positives along the yellow lane lines.
-The best explanation that I could determine for this was that the color saturation of the lines had confused the color histogram features used to train the SVM classifier.
-The bounding boxes draw for the yellow lines were small an in an area of the image (right in front of our vehicle) where a vehicle would be large.
-I therefore rejected detections that had an area of less than 75 X 75 pixels (5625 pixels^2) in the left half of the image below the horizon.

 Here's an example result showing the summed heat map from a series of frames of video and the resulting detection boxes.

 ---